Ever since 1963, whenever the California Highway Patrol (CHP) has acted in a

 the safety of cyclists.
 See The Slow Cyclist Political Problem

 The rights and duties of drivers of vehicles enable traffic to flow safely and efficiently.
 But motorists, for their own convenience, denied cyclists important rights, thus making cyclists second-class road users, trespassers subject to discrimination by police and harassment by motorists, and unable to take advantage of the safety and efficiency of obeying the standard traffic rules.
 Repealing the restrictive laws that deny cyclists the full rights of drivers of vehicles is the most important task for those cyclists who recognize the value of obeying the rules of the road for drivers of vehicles.
-Because these rules violate both traffic-engineering and legal principles there are reasonable arguments for repealing them.
-Repeal discussion
+Because the restrictive laws violate both traffic-engineering and legal principles there are reasonable arguments for repealing them.
+See The Case Against FTR Laws

 The Federal Highway Administration's graduate course in pedestrian and bicycle transportation puts anti-motoring bikeways ahead of cyclist safety and convenience.